shaiqueuddin/IITR_Minor_in_AI/README.md

 Evaluate whether LSTM and GRU sequence models can reliably forecast energy consumption trends using historical load data and exogenous variables (e.g., temperature), and determine if these forecasts can drive actionable insights.

 **Objective:**
-The aim Project tests whether an LSTM and GRU sequence model can reliably predict consumption trends using past loads and exogenous variables (e.g., temperature), and whether such forecasts can inform actionable insights.
 The objective is to  build robust time series forecasting models that can accurately predict future Energy  consumption trends based on historical data.
 The insights derived from this analysis can empower  households to optimize energy usage, plan efficiently, and contribute to sustainable energy  practices.
 The focus is on the Electrical energy Consumption.

 **Source**
 The Dataset is downloaded from UC Irvine Machine Learning Repository and has a historical data reference from 2006 to 2010.